boylea/devops-talk/practicioners-devops.md

 ^ I'm a Lead software Engineer at New Relic working on the Core Data Platform, my team does real-time stream processing on the large amount of data my company ingests.

+^ This talk is a bit of a whirl-wind of some of my favorite things about the way we do DevOps.
+Hopefully you're going to walk away with some practical tips and a starting point on a bunch of topics that will inspire you to go out and learn more.

 ---

 ## Every minute New Relic handles: